junegunn/fzf.vim/README.md

 | `Helptags`       | Help tags <sup id="a1">[1](#helptags)</sup>                               |

-- Most commands support `CTRL-T` / `CTRL-X` / `CTRL-V` key bindings to open in a new tab, a new split, or in a new vertical split.
+- Most commands support `CTRL-T` / `CTRL-X` / `CTRL-V` key bindings to open in a new tab, a new split, or in a new vertical split
 - Bang-versions of the commands (e.g. `Ag!`) will open fzf in fullscreen
+- You can set `g:fzf_command_prefix` to give the same prefix to the commands
+    - e.g. `let g:fzf_command_prefix = 'Fzf'` and you have `FzfFiles`, etc.

 (<a name="helptags">1</a>: `Helptags` will shadow the command of the same name from [pathogen][pat].
 But its functionality is still available via `call